urbn/Caesium/README.md

 ##Base Handlers

-There are several base handlers you can leverage to speed up your development.
+There are several base handlers you can leverage to speed up your development.  l

 - BaseHandler, base utilities for creating mongo queries from user input
 - BaseMotorSearch, A simple endpoint for querying an object of a given type